Broadcasting & Media

 Whether you're a new student starting your first assignment, further on in your studies, or starting a research project, this page will help you find and use the best information for your subject.
 You will also find resources to help develop your academic, study and digital skills.

 If you can’t find what you need here, please contact your Academic Support Team: email@example.com.

 Key resources for Broadcasting & Media students

 The first place you should look is your reading list – you will find a link to this in your Blackboard modules.
 It lists all the core texts for your subject as recommended by your lecturers.
 All our other books and journals can be found in Library Search.

 Broadcast is the key source for up-to-date information about the broadcasting industry.
-The Library subscription allows all our staff and students access, however please put Salford’s Library Access on your browser before linking to Broadcast to ensure access is granted.
+The Library subscription allows all our staff and students access, however please put Salford’s Lean Library on your browser before linking to Broadcast to ensure access is granted.

 Whilst Library Search is your starting point when researching a topic, sometimes it’s helpful to restrict your search to one of our specialist sources.

 - ABI Inform Collection – provides business information on all sorts of areas including the Media.